gcardi/Anafestica/README.md

 ### Prerequisites

-Is necessary to install the boost libraries first because this library uses `boost::variant` instead of `std::variant` due to an unresolved bug in the standard C++Builder's library, which prevents direct assignment of values to `std::variant`.
-See [RSP-27418](https://quality.embarcadero.com/browse/RSP-27418) on Embarcadero Quality Portal.
+It is necessary to install the boost libraries first.
+Anafestica uses "boost::variant" instead of "std::variant" due to an unresolved bug in the standard C++Builder's library, which prevents direct assignment of values to std::variant (See (https://quality.embarcadero.com/browse/RSP-27418) on Embarcadero Quality Portal).

-So, to get boost libraries (e.g. 1.68.0), it's possible to use GetIt.
+It's possible to use GetIt for installing boost libraries (e.g. 1.68.0) in Embarcadero.

 <img src="https://i.ibb.co/FmPznnX/3-611-D020-B-2-C12-4839-8567-A7-E8-A650940-E.png" alt="Figure 3">

-Note that only _clang-based_ compilers are supported by this library, so let's have to install boost libraries for **bcc32c** and **bcc64**.
+Note that only _clang-based_ compilers are supported by this library.

 ### Installing